changganyin/Changgan-Yin-Notes/Templates/WeeklyNoteTemplate.md

 ## :LiTrophy: Wins

 \`\`\`dataview
-LIST Win
+LIST L.Win
 FROM "Daily Notes"
+FLATTEN file.lists AS L
-WHERE file.frontmatter.week-number = this.summary-week-number AND date(file.name).year = this.summary-year
+WHERE file.frontmatter.week-number = this.summary-week-number
+  AND date(file.name).year = this.summary-year
+  AND L.Win
-SORT file.link
+SORT file.link ASC
 \`\`\`

 ## :LiBrain: Lessons Learned

 \`\`\`dataview
-LIST Learned
+LIST L.Learned
 FROM "Daily Notes"
+FLATTEN file.lists AS L
-WHERE file.frontmatter.week-number = this.summary-week-number AND date(file.name).year = this.summary-year
+WHERE file.frontmatter.week-number = this.summary-week-number
+  AND date(file.name).year = this.summary-year
+  AND L.Learned
-SORT file.link
+SORT file.link ASC
 \`\`\`

 ## :LiSquirrel: Distractions

 \`\`\`dataview
-LIST Distraction
+LIST L.Distraction
 FROM "Daily Notes"
+FLATTEN file.lists AS L
-WHERE file.frontmatter.week-number = this.summary-week-number AND date(file.name).year = this.summary-year
+WHERE file.frontmatter.week-number = this.summary-week-number
+  AND date(file.name).year = this.summary-year
+  AND L.Distraction
-SORT file.link
+SORT file.link ASC
 \`\`\`

 ## :LiHeartHandshake: Gratitude

 \`\`\`dataview
-LIST Gratitude
+LIST L.Gratitude
 FROM "Daily Notes"
+FLATTEN file.lists AS L
 WHERE file.frontmatter.week-number = this.summary-week-number AND date(file.name).year = this.summary-year
+WHERE L.Gratitude
-SORT file.link
+SORT file.link ASC
 \`\`\`
 `;
 %>